hashicorp/vault/website/source/api/secret/kmip/index.html.md

    common name (CN).

 - `server_ips` (`list: [] || string`) - IPs to include in the server's TLS
    certificate as SAN IP addresses.
-Localhost (IPv4 and IPv6) will be automically included.
+Localhost (IPv4 and IPv6) will be automatically included.

 - `tls_ca_key_type` (`string: "ec"`) - CA key type, `rsa` or `ec`.